daikisoul/ln-deleter/README.md

 7. Go back to osu! and navigate back to the main menu.

 # Step 5: Apply Changes
-8. Press `F5` in osu! to refresh the map and apply the changes.
+8. Press `F5` in osu! to refresh the map to apply the changes.